 It’s essential to get enough vitamin B12.
 The Office of Dietary Supplements at the National Institutes of Health recommends that adults get 2.4 mcg of vitamin B12 daily; pregnant women should get 2.6 mcg and breastfeeding women should have 2.8 mcg every day.
 People who may not get those recommended daily levels often use B12 drips to avoid a vitamin deficiency.

-You can become deficient in vitamin B12 if you don’t get enough of it over a period of time.
+You can become deficient in vitamin B12 if you don’t get enough of it over time.
 The Office of Dietary Supplements estimates that 1.5 to 15 percent of Americans have a vitamin B12 deficiency.
 The following people may be more at risk:

 There are several symptoms associated with vitamin B12 deficiency.
 If you are experiencing the following issues, you may want to explore whether a vitamin B12 IV infusion would work for you: